 PRO TIP: Use this spice blend on anything from beef, chicken, seafood, fish, pork, vegetables, salads and even bread!

-Steakhouse Steak Rub beef can be prepared in a cast iron skillet, in the oven or even on the grill.
+Steakhouse Steak Rub beef can be prepared in a cast iron skillet, in the oven or for grilled steak.
 For best results, massage steakhouse steak rub into your meat and wrap it in plastic wrap for at least 30 minutes, but up to 24 hours to really allow the salt to tenderize and flavors to marry.